-The Department of Environmental Quality (DEQ) has developed a mitigation banking program in Michigan to meet several goals.
+The DEQ has developed a mitigation banking program in Michigan to meet several goals.

 - Mitigation banking may benefit a wetland permit applicant by reducing permit processing time and costs, and by increasing certainty regarding the availability of adequate mitigation sites.

 - Mitigation banking benefits the state's wetland resources by providing for establishment of new wetlands in advance of losses; by consolidating small mitigation projects into larger, better designed and managed units; and by encouraging integration of wetland mitigation projects with watershed based resource planning.

 Administrative rules, issued under the Part 303 took effect on December 25, 1997.
 These rules allow for the use of credits from established mitigation banks to fulfill permit requirements associated with wetland permits.
 The DEQ emphasizes that these rules do not modify existing legal criteria which govern the review and issuance of wetland permits.
 Moreover, the availability of mitigation bank credits will not ensure permit issuance.
 Mitigation banking does offer an alternative, and potentially more effective means of complying with wetland permit conditions.

 Administrative Rules for Wetland Mitigation Banking

 Those interested in developing a mitigation bank should thoroughly review the administrative rules and supporting materials.
 Preliminary proposals for wetland mitigation banks should be submitted in writing to the DEQ, Water Resources Division, P.O.
 Box 30458, Lansing, MI, 48909-7958.